Sialitech/label-siali/docs/source/tutorials/nemo_asr.md

 label-studio-ml start my_model
 ```

-7. Start Label Studio:
+7. Start Siali Label:
 ```bash
 label-studio start my_project --init
 ```

-8. In Label Studio, open the Settings page for your project and open the Labeling Interface section.
+8. In Siali Label, open the Settings page for your project and open the Labeling Interface section.

 9. From the template list, select `Automatic Speech Recognition`.
 You can also create your own with `<TextArea>` and `<Audio>` tags.
-Or copy this labeling config into the Label Studio UI:
+Or copy this labeling config into the Siali Label UI:
 ```xml
  <View>
   <Audio name="audio" value="url" zoom="true" hotkey="ctrl+enter" />